defisym/OpenFusionExamples/Extensions/WinAPI/ToInstall/Files/Help/WinAPI/WinAPI.md

   - Object
     - Get Object Display Animation Direction
       - *fusion will use another direction's animation when object's direction is set to a direction that doesn't have animation, this expression will do some calculation and return the displayed animation direction*

+- Misc.
+  - Get Val With Sign
+    - *add signs in the beginning of numbers when converting to string, available for positive ones*